I Want To...

 Johns Hopkins Pediatrics

 Dr. Alicia M. Neu is a professor of pediatrics at the Johns Hopkins University School of Medicine.
-Her areas of clinical expertise include pediatric kidney transplants and pediatric nephrology.
+Her areas of clinical expertise include pediatric chronic kidney disease and pediatric nephrology.

 She received her undergraduate degree in engineering from Marquette University.
 She earned her M.D. from the University of Virginia School of Medicine.
 She completed her residency in pediatrics and performed a fellowship in pediatric nephrology at Johns Hopkins.
 Dr. Neu joined the Johns Hopkins faculty in 1995.